AdiSnip/Habit-tracker/README.md

-<h1 class="none">now update addtask component as according to task model in backend</h1>
+create delete and update for task